timmyaded/timmyaded/README.md

 # 👋 Hey there, I'm Timilehin

-I'm a 23-year-old from Nigeria learning web development.
-I've been at it for about 6 months now — mostly focused on HTML, CSS, and JavaScript.
+I'm a young Nigerian learning web development.
+I've been at it for over a year now — mostly focused on HTML, CSS, and JavaScript.
 I enjoy building fun little projects as I learn, like simple games and responsive websites.

 ## 💻 What I'm Up To